OleHolmNielsen/ITwiki/docs/Lenovo_DW612S.rst

 If the SMM2_ module needs to be replaced, see the SMM2_replacement_ page.

+You should first make a SMM2_ data backup and restore using a FAT32 formatted USB_flash_drive_ via the GUI menu item `Configure->Backup and Restore Configuration`.

+Next go to the `System Information` section, select `Enclosure VPD` and perform data backup.
+In the GUI you may alternatively download the configuration to a file ``smmbackup.bk``.

 Note: You must configure the new SMM2_ MAC_address_ in your DHCP_ server, otherwise the SMM2_ will default to a static IP-address.
 The MAC_address_ is printed on the SMM2_ module board.